 It’s summer!
 Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

-40 million Americans will have gone camping at least once by the end of 2019.
+More than 40 million Americans will have gone camping at least once by the end of 2019.
 With summer here, mosquitoes and ticks are camping alongside them.
-If you live in an area where these pests are known to carry diseases, then it’s essential to use a commercial bug spray to best protect yourself.
+In other words, if you live in an area where these pests are known to carry diseases, then it’s essential to use a commercial bug spray to best protect yourself.
 However, if you are just hoping to keep the bugs to a minimum without commercial sprays, there are many natural options available – options that are even used in commercial sprays themselves!

 With society placing more importance on understanding the ingredients in everyday application sprays, lotions and more – we wanted to take the time to explore natural bug repellent options as well as preventive methods to stay clear of disease-carrying bugs this summer.

 Bug sprays are safe but only when you apply them in accordance with their labels.
 Do not use any bug repellent that has not been approved by the EPA.